 The University of Otago's Division of Health Sciences provides Pacific Island students with a range of programmes and support.
 These include the Pacific Islands Research and Student Support Unit, and the Pacific Foundation Programme.

-The Pacific Islands Research & Student Support Unit
+The Pacific Islands Research and Student Support Unit

 - Provides a research-informed approach on how best to recruit, retain, and increase the completion rates for Pacific students in health sciences